Unsourced founding date or not?

 Ghoul: a malevolent spirit or ghost; a person interested in morbid or disgusting things; a person who robs graves.
 In Muslim legends, ghouls are evil demons thought to eat human bodies, stolen corpses or children, and then taking the form of the person most recently eaten.
 Such demons chould change their shape but had one unchanging feature: donkey's hooves for feet.

 It could be understood as Yogananda had a flesh-eating ghost on his back, one who soon ate him up and then looked like him, but since Yogananda - or the ghoul passing as him - writes in his autobiography that he put on much weight during his stay in India . . .
 I think the essence of the old guru's diagnosis is that Yogananda was possessed by a malevolent spirit.
 In SRF they say Yukteswar had unerring insight, on Yogananda's word (in Yukteswar's book The Holy Science.
-However, that Yogananda-furnished credo is obviously wrong.
+However, the Yogananda-furnished credo of unerring insight is so wrong.

 In late October 1936 Yogananda was back in the United States, landing in New York, and in late 1936 he was back at Mt.
 Washington in Los Angeles.
 Yogananda was given an Encinitas estate in San Diego county by his millionaire disciple the same year.
-The "ghoul on his back" disease - let us hope he got rid of it.
+The "ghoul on his back" disease - let us hope he got the ghoul off him.
 Otherwise the estate might have been given to a hungry ghoul with donkey hooves, posing as Yogananda.

-Now remote possibilites seldom have much credibility, and long shots may not hit well.
-The ghoul words of Yogananda's guru, should they be given a low rank too?
+Now, remote possibilites seldom have much credibility, and long shots may not hit well.
+The ghoul words of Yogananda's guru, should they be given a low rank too, although Yogananda claimed he had unerring insight?
+What a problem!

-SRF seems to have a backdating problem.
-Careful, guess little.
 For example the nativity story in the first two chapters of Matthew may be invented on top of another and older tale in the first place.
 The Bible scholar Geza Vermes (2010:73-87) says the nativity story is invented and based on a folk tale.
 Everybody does not know that.
+And Yogananda started to hail Jesus and claim him as one of the gurus -

 Sources that go back to 1920

 There is a biography on Yogananda's first Western disciple, the Boston dentist Dr. Minott W. Lewis (Rosser 1991), and a booklet by SRF on Lewis, and some online material on Dr. Lewis - and photos and sermons too.
-That Dr Lewis was the first American disciple of Yogananda, is also confirmed in Sayings of Paramahansa Yogananda (1980:62).
+That Dr Lewis was the first American disciple of Yogananda, is confirmed in Sayings of Paramahansa Yogananda (1980, 62).
 Lewis in time became SRF's vice-president for about eight years till his passing in 1960.
-We are told that Yogananda let him see the Spiritual Eye and his own brain while on a tiger skin in the swami's hotel room very late on Christmas night in 1920.
+We are told that Yogananda let him see the Spiritual Eye and his own brain while on a tiger skin in the swami's hotel room very late on Christmas Eve and into Christmas Night in 1920.
 Some of the details are told by SRF (note 7) and some by Rosser (1991).

 In the book by Rosser (1991) there is no specific mention of any founding of SRF in 1920.
 Mrs Lewis tells that she and her husband were Rosicrucians* then: "Before Swami Yogananda came to America, Doctor and I had joined the Rosicrucian Society" (Rosser, 1991).